November 13 & 14 in Washington, D.C.

 Learn the latest on the United States National Institutes of Health BRAIN Initiative and the European Commission Human Brain Project.
 Hear about international case studies of neuroscience in the courtroom, discuss human rights in the neuroethics dialogue AND engage in networking opportunities during breakfast, lunch and two receptions.

-Speakers include NIH Directors, representatives from Congress, co-director of the Human Brain Project and a representative from the US Presidential Commission for the Study of Bioethical Issues.
+Speakers include NIH Directors, representatives from Congressman, co-director of the Human Brain Project and a representative from the US Presidential Commission for the Study of Bioethical Issues.

 Public Event on November 13: "Neuroscience Knowledge & the Robotic Mind."

-All-day Annual Meeting on November 14: Speakers include
+All-day Annual Meeting on November 14: Confirmed speakers include

 - Paul Catley, Open University, UK;